sunarc-technologies/advanced-excel-import/README.md

 ```
 ## Instructions
 Just install this package and make changes accordingly in configuration file

+## Features

+- Import an excel file
+- Maintain session lifetime for file to be saved on server via configuration
+- Supports xls,xlsx.csv
+- Choose table name and column on which excel data need to be imported

 ## Available Configurations
 ##### Exclude Fields